matsudo840/conviction-timer-app/SPECIFICATIONS.md

 ## 3. Exercise Selection Flow

-In addition to manually setting the total reps, the user can select a pre-defined exercise to automatically set the target repetitions.
+In addition to manually setting the target reps, the user can select a pre-defined exercise to automatically set the target repetitions.

 1.  **Data Source:**
     - Exercise data is loaded from the `res/raw/exercises.csv` file included in the application.
-    - This CSV file contains columns for `category`, `step`, `name`, `level`, `sets`, and `totalReps`.
+    - This CSV file contains columns for `category`, `step`, `name`, `level`, `sets`, and `targetReps`.

 2.  **Selection Process:**
     - The **Category**, **Step**, and **Level** controls are always visible.